 To avoid this problem, plugins should mark all resolvable configurations as canBeConsumed=false or use the resolvable(String) configuration factory method when creating configurations meant for resolution.

-In Gradle 9.0, consuming configurations in this manner will no longer be allowed and will result in an error.
+In Gradle 9.0, consuming configurations in this manner will no longer be allowed and result in an error.

 Including projects without an existing directory

 Gradle will warn if a project is added to the build where the associated projectDir does not exist or is not writable.
 Starting with version 9.0, Gradle will not run builds if a project directory is missing or read-only.
-If you intend to dynamically synthesize projects make sure to create directories for them as well:
+If you intend to dynamically synthesize projects, make sure to create directories for them as well:

 settings.gradle.kts